Work on a Work Order

 Select Hours on the work order job/line or work order job/line details to create work hour registrations.

-You can create work order hour registrations in two ways.
+You can create work order hour registrations in four ways.
 You can register the number of hours spent, or you can register the time the work order starts and when it ends (From and to times).
-You can also register hours based on a forecast.
+You can also register hours based on a forecast, or register hours using the timer.

 Register hours

-1. You can create a new work hour registration by selecting the 'Add' button on the Hours screen.
+1. You can create a new work hour registration by selecting the 'context menu' button on the Hours screen.

 2. Fill out the fields as you require.